waocats/crabgo/src/doc/src/reference/specifying-dependencies.md

 regex = { git = "https://github.com/rust-lang/regex.git" }
 ```

-Cargo will fetch the `git` repository at this location then look for a
+Crabgo will fetch the `git` repository at this location then look for a
-`Cargo.toml` for the requested crate anywhere inside the `git` repository
+`Crabgo.toml` for the requested crate anywhere inside the `git` repository
 (not necessarily at the root --- for example, specifying a member crate name
 of a workspace and setting `git` to the repository containing the workspace).

-Since we haven’t specified any other information, Cargo assumes that
+Since we haven’t specified any other information, Crabgo assumes that
 we intend to use the latest commit on the main branch to build our package.
 You can combine the `git` key with the `rev`, `tag`, or `branch` keys to
 specify something else.
 Here's an example of specifying that you want to use